I've always been in love with wild Things.

 A small town in East Texas celebrates the recovery of a local carnivore--by eating it.

 Campuses rally for endangered tigers and other species embodied by their team mascots.
-But do the campaigns really further the cause of conservation?
+Does it matter?

-The Texas Hill Country plays host to an incredible number and diversity of bats.
+The Hill Country plays host to an incredible diversity of bats.
 But can they survive in a human-engineered world?

 There's a war on feral hogs in Texas, fought with guns, traps, and possibly with poison.
+Ranchers are tearing their hair out.
 The hogs are winning.